verhas/javageci/CONFIGURATION.md

 ### Parameter checking

 Configuration parameter names can be mistyped.
-When using the builder for the generator object life-time scope the compiler will not allow the programmer to enter any wrong configuration name.
+When using the builder for the generator object lifetime scope the compiler will not allow the programmer to enter any wrong configuration name.
 When using annotation parameters (and not encoding the parameter into the `value` string) then again, the compiler will warn the programmer when there is a typo in the